karam-alhaj/Snake-Game/README.md

     - gameSpeed (an integer to use it in the Sleep() to delay the game, and every gameLevel the delay will decrease so the game will speed up)
-    - lastInput (a char to track the last input, so the snake moves until the user chance the direction of the snake.)
+    - lastInput (a char to track the last input, so the snake moves until the user change the direction of the snake.)
     - snake (an instance from the Snake class, makes a snake object.)
     - food (an instance from the Food class, makes a Food object.)
     - obstaclesX (an integer stores the obstacles X axis)